All manuscripts submitted to IMISCOE for consideration are peer-refereed by at least two independent reviewers.

 If approved by the Editorial Committee, a full manuscript will be submitted to a rigorous review procedure.
 All manuscripts submitted for publication in the IMISCOE Research series, published by Springer, are scrutinised in a formal, international refereeing process designed to ensure that the series continues to represent excellent academic standards and scholarly quality.
 Peer review involves at least 1 IMISCOE Editorial Committee assessment and 1 in-depth external review by experts in the field of the manuscript, but not affiliated with the author or editors of the proposed manuscript.

 Open Access / Non-Open Access

 Open access books will be available free of charge via the IMISCOE and Springer websites ('golden open access').
-This enables the widest possible access to your work, and has a proven positive effect on the dissemination of your work and the chance of your work being referred to (Springer Open Access study).
 With the rise of Horizon Europe publishing regulations and with the growing importance of citation indexes (such as Google Scholar), we expect OA to become the standard in academic publishing within a decade.